clethrill/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Doru can also share the following information with the players if asked:

 * As a child, Doru was enraptured by stories of the sun and the light and hope that it once brought to the valley.
 As he grew older, he learned swordsmanship from Ismark and studied the book *Van Richten’s Guide to Vampires* to learn how to destroy the undead.
 He dreamed of one day destroying the Devil of Castle Ravenloft and bringing freedom to his people.
-* Sixteen weeks ago, a foreign scholar calling himself Alanik Ray arrived in Barovia and rented a room in the burgomaster's manor.
+* Sixteen weeks ago, a foreign scholar calling himself Alanik Ray arrived in Barovia and rented a room in the mayor's manor.
 When an enormous undead dire wolf attacked a group of children who had strayed too far from the village, however, Doru alone saw "Alanik" fend it off with expert skill—and when the wolf knocked the hat off of "Alanik's" head, his appearance magically changed, revealing him to be the legendary vampire hunter Dr. Rudolph van Richten.
 * Doru confronted him and insisted that Van Richten lead the village in revolt against Castle Ravenloft.
 Though Van Richten was reluctant at first, he eventually agreed—on the condition that Doru allow him to keep his disguise.
 Two days later, Doru, aided by a man named Escher—the village bard and Doru’s oldest friend—had assembled more than two dozen fighters to march on the keep.
 * With Van Richten’s aid, the mob struck down any undead guards that tried to stand in their way.
 However, when they finally opened Strahd’s crypt, Escher was nowhere to be found—and Strahd’s coffin was empty.
 (If asked, Doru forcefully denies that Escher betrayed them.)
 * Shortly thereafter, Strahd emerged from the shadows and attacked the mob with merciless force.
 Most of Doru’s companions were slain.
 Doru himself was turned into a vampire spawn, and later learned that Escher had been as well.
 Doru doesn’t know what happened to Van Richten, but was forced to confess the old man’s identity when Strahd interrogated him later.